jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 ## What costs are commonly omitted from stadium subsidy estimates?

-The costs reported here do not include additional government direct and in-kind subsidies that public stadiums often receive, but these very real costs are often not publicly recorded in a consistent manner so that they can be reliably tracked over time.
+The estimates do not include all direct and in-kind government subsidies that sports venues receive.
+Because these costs are not consistently reported, they cannot be reliably tracked over time.
 Supplementary contributions include area infrastructure improvements, capital maintenance and upgrades, ongoing operations, and tax abatements and exemptions.
-So, it is possible that a venue listed as receiving zero subsidies did benefit from some public contributions.
-Urban planning scholar Judith Grant Long (see [here](https://doi.org/10.4324/9780203077276) and [here](https://doi.org/10.1177/1527002504264614))  has estimated that these added expenses can increase the taxpayer burden beyond the officially budgeted costs by between 25 and 40%.
+Thus, a venue listed as receiving zero subsidies may have benefited from some public contributions.
+Urban planning scholar Judith Grant Long (see [here](https://doi.org/10.4324/9780203077276) and [here](https://doi.org/10.1177/1527002504264614))  has estimated that these added expenses can increase the taxpayer burden beyond officially budgeted costs by 25% to 40%

-Public policy researcher [Geoffrey Propheter](https://link.springer.com/book/10.1007/978-3-031-18790-2) estimated that the tax benefits from government ownership of stadiums  translated to an additional $22 billion in foregone local government revenue through the lives of active venues (in 2021)---approximately $7.5 million per year, with 40% of the diversion in funds coming from K–12 education and 19% from public safety.
+Public policy researcher [Geoffrey Propheter](https://link.springer.com/book/10.1007/978-3-031-18790-2) estimated that the tax benefits from government ownership of stadiums  translated to an additional $22 billion in foregone local government revenue over the remaining lives of venues active in 2021---approximately $7.5 million per year, with 40% of the diverted funds coming from K–12 education.

 Stadiums financed through municipal bonds are sometimes eligible for a federal tax exemption, which economists [Austin Drukker, Ted Gayer, and Alexander Gold](https://doi.org/10.17310/ntj.2020.1.05) estimate to have cost $5.4 billion in lost tax revenue between 2000 and 2020.